 Suggestions for selecting a security consultant:

 2) Is specific experience required?
 A security consultant meeting the two key requirements (experience and certification) is qualified to act as a security consultant in the vast majority of security assignments.
-However, keep in mind that no one is an expert in all areas.
-The author has been involved in security for nearly 40 years and considers himself an expert in only a few areas.
+However, keep in mind that no one is an expert in all areas of security.
+The author has been involved in security for 50 years, has a graduate degree, board certifications and immense experience and considers himself an expert in only a very few areas within the field of security.

 5) General liability insurance.
-A Professional E&O Liability Policy should be in place to protect the consultant and consumer.
+An adequate Professional E&O Liability Policy should be in place to protect the consultant and consumer.

 10) Interpersonal skill.
 Does the consultant possess the skill level needed to interact with employees and senior management and orchestrate the security risk assessment process?